 Let’s talk about how I really feel about it.
 It’s especially cruel because insurance companies enjoy protections victims with life-changing losses don’t—limits on the consequences of medical mistakes.
 They keep billions, while devastated families stare at empty chairs on Thanksgiving.
 It makes the third branch of government the injustice system.
 No matter how bad you’re hurt or how searing your loss, no matter how much compensation the jury feels you deserve—after hearing both sides of the story—the insurance company only has to pay so much.

 Why I Told You And What You Should Do

-If you want to know more about your options, feel free to email us right where you are to see if you qualify to be one of our medical malpractice clients.
+If you want to know more about your options, feel free to contact us right where you are or call our Spartanburg office at 888-230-1841 to see if you qualify to be one of our medical malpractice clients.